Oxygen already runs low as COVID-19 surges in South Africa

 A nurse at Chris Hani Baragwanath Hospital — the third largest hospital in the world with more than 3,000 beds — painted a bleak picture, saying new patients with the virus are now being admitted into ordinary wards as the COVID-19 ones are full.

 “Our hospital is overloaded already.
-There has been an influx of patients over the last two weeks,” the nurse said, speaking to The Associated Press on condition of anonymity because they were not authorized to give interviews.
+There has been an influx of patients over the last two weeks,” the nurse said, speaking on condition of anonymity because they were not authorized to give interviews.

 More and more colleagues at the hospital are testing positive daily for the virus, the nurse said, “even people who are not working in COVID wards.”